Close

 The MSc is modular, and you will have a lot of scope to select modules which speak to your interests and career ambitions.
 During the Programme introductory meeting on day 2 of Welcome Week we will discuss the choices you need to make.
 For term 1, this is straightforward and the only choice you need to make is between Basic and Extended Epidemiology.
 Choice of modules for terms 2 and 3 is more expansive and needs to be made by the middle of term 1.
 I will describe what resources you can use to help you choose your modules and you will be invited to discuss your options with me and your personal tutor early in the term.

-We will also run R training for Demography and Health students on the following dates:
+We will also run R training for Demography and Health students for five afternoon sessions on the following dates:

 In term 2 you will undertake four modules, each running for 2.5 days per week over the course of five weeks, with a reading week in the middle.
 The C1 slot runs mon am – weds am and the C2 runs weds pm to fri pm.
 This is followed by D1 mon am-weds am and D2 weds pm-fri pm.
 After D2 there is a break before the start of term 3.
 In term 3 you take one module in the E2 slot which runs weds pm to fri pm for five weeks.
 Within these broad slots different modules vary in the amount of that time that you are required to be in class versus independent study or group work.
 I will outline the different module options in full in Welcome Week.